aquiseb/react-native-yarn-workspaces/README.md

 # Example app

-Here's a working example of this packages.
+Here's a working example of this package.

 [UNIVERSE](https://github.com/astenmies/universe)